Upcoming Events:

 - Bring in other teams to demo robot to potential recruits

-- Teacher support/help in recruiting
+- Cross-dept teacher recommendations/help in recruiting

-- Emphasis on women/minorities/etc
+- Emphasis on diversity women/minorities/etc

 - Recruiting parents and unattached mentors is just as important as recruiting students